The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 My Favourite Short Walks in the Blue Mountains

-- The Prince Henry Cliff Walk in Katoomba is one of the most popular walks in the Blue Mountains.
-There are spectacular views of the Three Sisters and you’ll pass the cable car station along the way.
-The return walk from Katoomba Falls to Echo Point takes around an hour.
+- The Prince Henry Cliff Walk in Katoomba is one of the most popular walks in the Blue Mountains and delivers spectacular views of the Three Sisters.
+The trail passes the cable car station along the way, and the return walk from Katoomba Falls to Echo Point takes around an hour.

-- Descend into the Jamison Valley on the Giant Stairway and walk on a challenging trail from Echo Point to Scenic World in Katoomba.
-This walk takes 2-3 hours, and you have the option of taking the scenic railway back up the cliff or climbing 800 stairs.
+- The Giant Stairway descends into the Jamison Valley and follows a challenging trail from Echo Point to Scenic World in Katoomba.
+The walk takes around 2–3 hours, with the option to return on the Scenic Railway or climb the 800 steps back to the top.

 - The Grand Canyon Walk from Evans Lookout in Blackheath is a popular 3-hour walk into the valley.
 The path follows a stream into the lush green Grand Canyon, and there are some steep sections.
 The more adventurous will enjoy abseiling into the Grand Canyon on a canyoning expedition.

-- The National Pass in Wentworth Falls is an epic walk around the cliffs at the top of sparkling Wentworth Falls.
+- The National Pass in Wentworth Falls is an epic walk around the cliffs at the top of Wentworth Falls.
 The trail descends via a very steep staircase to the base of the waterfall.
 Look for the historic photos of walkers from 1912 embedded in the cliff face.
-It’s not a walk for the faint-hearted, but the views are nothing short of spectacular.
+It’s a challenging walk, but the views are nothing short of spectacular.

 Heritage Houses, Gardens, Museums & Galleries